This Graphic Designer’s Little Black Book of WordPress Plugins

 This nifty plugin hooks up your Google Analytics account with your website and brings your stats to your WordPress Dashboard.
 A simple solution to save having to login to your Analytics account separately to check out how your website is tracking.

 This plugin is a must for anyone planning on using Facebook or Instagram as part of their marketing strategy.
-Like the name suggests, it will add your official Facebook Pixel to your site so you can gain better insights into your website visitors and the actions they take while on your site.
-This information is pushed to your Facebook Ads account for you to use when planning your campaigns.
+Actually scratch that.
+It’s a good idea to set this up on every site just in case, as you never know if the business might want to use Facebook marketing in the future.
+Like the name suggests, this plugin adds your Facebook Pixel to your site so you can gain better insights into your website visitors and the actions they take while on your site.
+This information is pushed to your Facebook Ads account for you to use if/when you run Facebook or Instragm campaigns.

 Price: FREE | Pro Version from USD89